Give me a lever long enough and a fulcrum on which to place it, and I shall move the world.

 Societies that survived thousands of years frequently focused on seemingly absurdly long time horizons.
 Some Native American societies that lasted for thousands of years framed decisions in terms of how it would affect them 7 generations into the future.

 One of the striking things reading about George Washington was that he was making decisions and shaping his character in his twenties with the belief that this would set him up for achieving his desired outcomes in his 50’s and beyond.
 That worked out pretty well.

 One of the other ways humans are maladapted to modern society is that we’re always looking for novelty and shortcuts and the world and economy we live in is more than happy to sell them to us.

 However, there are relatively few fundamental principles and mental models that govern even the most complex systems.

 Charlie Munger, one of the wealthiest men in the world, emphasizes that he makes almost all his decisions using a few basic models from physics, psychology and economics.

 I love the subtitle to Chet Holmes Book – the Ultimate Sales Machine: Turbocharge your Business with Relentless Focus on 12 Key Strategies.

 The entire field of sales and marketing, which has been arguably the biggest driver of economic growth in the last 100 years, can be distilled down into 12 strategies in a 200 page book.

 The difficult thing with this leverage point for most people is that the conclusion isn’t very appealing to our novelty seeking brains.
 It’s the same conclusion Gladwell reaches with his 10,000 hours hypothesis in Outliers.

-The leverage in this case is in sitting down and doing the work.
+The leverage in this case is to change your way of thinking so that you can sit down and do the work.
 A lot of it.